adkron/dirtyinformation.com/_posts/2014-2-2-smaller-is-better.markdown

 ```

 When we get around to coding this we notice that this is already halted
-by the email format story we aleady completed.
+by the email format story we already completed.
 The customer decides that
 the error message we provided earlier is good enough for a blank email.
 SCORE!
 We can now toss that story in the trash and get back to that game
 changer.